JackChen365/LogToolkit/readme.md

 We have two demonstrations.

-The first one is load cached log file and visualize it.
+The first one is to load cached log files and visualize them.

 * [LogcatActivity](doc/logcat.md)